Todd Barclay

-Todd Keith Barclay (born 8 June 1990) is a former New Zealand politician of the National Party.
-He was elected Member of Parliament (MP) for Clutha-Southland at the 2014 general election.
+Todd Keith Barclay (born 8 June 1990) is a former New Zealand politician.
+A member of the National Party, he was elected to the New Zealand House of Representatives in 2014 as the Member of Parliament (MP) for Clutha-Southland.
 In 2017, Barclay resigned from parliament in disgrace after a scandal involving secret recordings he made.

 Early life

 Barclay was born in 1990 in Dipton, where his parents Maree and Paul Barclay operated the Four Square supermarket.
 The family moved to Gore, where Barclay attended Gore High School, before graduating from Victoria University of Wellington with a Bachelor of Commerce in Commercial Law.

 Prior to his election, Barclay worked at Parliament for Bill English (the MP he later replaced), Gerry Brownlee and Hekia Parata before moving to Auckland and working for Philip Morris.
 Barclay has insisted that with regards to working for a tobacco company, his ethics are strong: "I don't smoke, I don't encourage smoking".